nikhilshagri/gitrobotic/README.md

 ![gitrobotic.png](./gitrobotic-small.png)
 # gitrobotic
-A GUI for git built using Electron and React.
+A GUI for git built using Electron React, and [Nodegit](http://www.nodegit.org/).
 I created this project to get a grasp on the fundamentals of React, and javascript in general.

 ## Features
 * View the commits belonging to a branch by selecting the branch name.